 NVIC's co-founders worked with Congress on the National Childhood Vaccine Injury Act of 1986, which acknowledged that vaccine injuries and deaths are real and that the vaccine injured and their families should have access to both a federal vaccine injury compensation program (VICP) administrative alternative to a vaccine injury lawsuit, while protecting access to the civil justice system to seek compensation for harm caused by federal recommended childhood vaccines.
 Congress recognized the need to make the mass vaccination system safer and NVIC co-founders were responsible for securing vaccine safety informing, recording, reporting and research provisions in the 1986 Act.

 The public may attend and make public comment in person or view federal vaccine advisory committee meetings online.
+However, it should be understood that these committees are advisory in nature, as noted in the Federal Advisory Committee Act (FACA).
 Since 1988, NVIC has participated in, monitored and reported on the activities and recommendations made by these committees.
 Committee minutes and updates of votes and actions taken are posted on their respective websites.

 For more information on federal vaccine advisory committees, click the links below.
 Scroll down to read a selection of written and oral public comments NVIC has provided to these committees and to federal agencies on vaccine-related issues.

 Selected NVIC Public Comments and Statements to Federal Vaccine Advisory Committees and Federal Agencies